Chicago Bicycle Accident Lawyers

 When moving in traffic, cyclists should not only obey all traffic laws, but also assume that cars and drivers will not or do not see them.
 This means that they should give cars a wide berth, and occasionally yield to drivers under certain conditions unless they can confirm that a driver has spotted them.
 They should also have appropriate protective gear: properly-fitting helmets, bright or reflective clothing, and bicycles equipped with lights, reflectors, or reflective tape.

 While the planned creation and expansion of bicycle lanes with buffer zones and exclusive-use bicycle paths and bicycle bridges will help Chicago cyclists stay safer in the future, most cyclists still have to travel with car traffic at least some of the time, particularly if they are using their bicycles to commute to and from work or school.
 And so long as cars and bicyclists must share the road, there will be accidents, and bicycle riders—given their relative lack of protection—will always be at a disadvantage.
-If you are a cyclist involved in one of these accidents, you need the help of an experienced personal injury attorney to help you recover damages to compensate you for your medical expenses, pain, suffering, and other losses.
+If you are a cyclist involved in one of these accidents, you need the help of an experienced bicycle accident lawyer in the Chicago area to help you recover damages to compensate you for your medical expenses, pain, suffering, and other losses.

 If you have been injured by a motor vehicle while riding your bicycle, or someone you love has been killed by a motor vehicle while cycling, you should consult an experienced bicycle accident attorney to determine whether you may have a valid personal injury or wrongful death claim against a negligent driver.

-At Abels & Annes, P.C., our experienced Chicago bike accident attorneys assist bicyclists in pursuing claims against negligent drivers who have caused serious injuries.
+At Abels & Annes, P.C., our experienced bicycle accident attorneys assist bicyclists in pursuing claims against negligent drivers who have caused serious injuries.
 We know how to obtain all the damages you may be entitled to, whether that means filing suit or pursuing a remedy through an insurer.
 If you have been injured in a bicycle accident, call Abels & Annes, P.C. to set up a free initial consultation.
 You may call us at our toll-free number (855) LAW-CHICAGO, (529-2442), locally at (312) 924-7575, or you may use the online form right here on this website.
-We are available to take your call 24 hours a day, seven days a week.
+Our Chicago bicycle accident attorneys are available to take your call 24 hours a day, seven days a week.
 You will pay no fees unless and until damages are recovered.

 - Bicycle Dooring Accidents